AdamKyle/flare/resources/info/combat/section-1.md

 As mentioned earlier, spells, artifacts and rings can fire independently of weather you miss or not.
 Rings will increase spell evasion and artifact annulment to reduce the enemies spells and artifacts.
 Normal Critters will not pose an issue, however [Celestial Entities](/information/celestials) will have spell evasion and artifact annulment as well as be able to cast spells and use artifacts.

+## Spell Evasion and Artifact annulment

+These two stats only effect your ability to reduce the enemies spell damage and artifact damage that an enemy can have.
+While regular critters, that is from the drop-down list (unless otherwise specified) do not have spells or artifacts that fire, [Celestial Entities](/information/celestials) do.

+As mentioned, rings will increase this evasion.
+If you manage to have over 100% then you will take no spell or artifact damage.

 ## Bows